-Visually impacted soil was removed and a limited extent of petroleum constituents with low volatility were detected in shallow soil, indicating a low risk via direct contact and vapor intrusion pathways.
-Groundwater has not been affected and the remaining risk to groundwater is low.
+Residual petroleum constituents remaining at the site below 19 feet bgs pose low risk via direct contact and vapor intrusion pathways.
+There is an estimated thickness of greater than 50 feet separating the deepest identified petroleum constituents in soil and groundwater.
 Remaining petroleum constituents are limited, stable, and decreasing.
 Additional assessment would be unnecessary and will not likely change the conceptual model.
 Any remaining petroleum constituents do not pose significant risk to human health, safety, or the environment under current conditions.